owners / manager information

 Fire Inspection Checklists have been developed to help you meet fire code requirements and avoid receiving a notice of violation.
 All violations listed are based on the Florida Fire Prevention Code or the Florida Uniform Fire Safety Standards.
 The lists do not address all code requirements, but instead focus on the most commonly found violations, and on those that are easily correctable.
 Space limitations prohibit the listing of all exceptions or exemptions that may apply.

 If you have specific questions you may request a fire safety inspection of your facility, and the inspector will address any issues at that time.
-(Note: You will always be given a notice of violation and a reasonable period of time to correct any existing deficiencies before enforcement action is taken.)
+(Note: If deficiencies are found you will be given a notice of violation and a reasonable period of time to correct the deficiencies before enforcement action is taken.)
 You may also review the entire fire code at our office during normal business hours.
 (3657 Gaines Road, St. Augustine, FL 32084)

 What happens if I fail to correct a fire code violation?